 - ½ cup of French / "Du Puy" /green lentils, cooked

-- 1 Tbsp. of olive oil (or ½ Tbsp of olive oil and ½ Tbsp of walnut oil)
+- 1 tablespoon of olive oil (or ½ Tbsp of olive oil and ½ Tbsp of walnut oil)

 - A pinch of each of (or as many as you have or like of) the following spices: coriander, cinnamon, cayenne, cumin, turmeric, black pepper, sea salt, nutmeg, cloves, cardamom)

-For the lentil-walnut topping: Whisk all dressing ingredients together.
+3. For the lentil-walnut topping (optional): Whisk all dressing ingredients together.
 Pour over lentils and mix well.

-To serve.
+4. To serve.
 Warm soup over the stove.
-(The soup should be thick so it can hold the lentil topping … and fill you up!)
+(The soup should be thick so it can hold the lentil topping).
 Pour into a bowl, top with lentil mixture and toasted walnuts.
 Add garnish.